lucasjoliveau/doc/en/administration/odoo_sh/getting_started/branches.md

 ## Stages

-Odoo.sh offers three different stages for your branches: production, staging and development.
+Konvergo ERP.sh offers three different stages for your branches: production, staging and development.

 You can change the stage of a branch by drag and dropping it into the stage